dart-lang/site-www/src/null-safety/index.md

-If you know that a non-nullable variable will be initialized to a non-null value before it's used, but the Dart analyzer thinks otherwise,
+If you know that a non-nullable variable will be initialized to a non-null value before it's used, but the Dart analyzer doesn't agree,
 **insert `late`** before the variable's type:

 ```dart